 The "day of reckoning" also known as the "day of the Lord" is the time of judgment.
 Here, we see that, because of their turning away from God, they will be judged and God has made up His mind.
 God is the same today and we, too, will be judged if we trust in anyone or anything except Jesus Christ.

-'Judah's leaders are like those who move boundary stones.
-I will pour out my wrath on them like a flood of water.'
+The leaders of Y'hudah are like men who move boundary stones; I will pour my fury out upon them like water.

 Not only had Israel (the northern kingdom) turned their back on God but Judah had done the same.
 Today, we have gps to tell us the exact location of anything but, in the days of Hosea, property boundaries were marked by a rock or rocks.
 Someone who moved the boundary stones would be considered a liar and a thief.
 That is what God is saying that the leaders of Judah had become.
 When the leaders of a nation become corrupt, the people usually follow.
 God will punish the corrupt even Judah (His religious leaders).